Rhubarb Crisp

 Next, make the rhubarb filling.
 Toss the chopped rhubarb with the white sugar, cornstarch, and orange juice and zest.

 Then, make the crumble topping.
-In a medium bowl, stir together the almond flour, brown sugar, oats, walnuts, cinnamon, and salt.
-Add the coconut oil (make sure it’s firm!), and use your hands to work it into the oat mixture until it crumbles.
-If the mixture feels dry, add water, 1/4 teaspoon at a time, until it starts to hold together when pinched.
+In a medium bowl, stir together the flour, brown sugar, oats, walnuts, cinnamon, and salt.
+Use your hands to work the butter into the oat mixture until it crumbles.

 Assemble the rhubarb crisp.
-Transfer the rhubarb mixture to a greased 8×8-inch baking dish, and spread it in an even layer.
+Spread the rhubarb mixture in a greased 8×8-inch baking dish.
 Sprinkle the oat crumble on top.

-And bake!
-Bake in a 375°F oven until the crisp topping is golden brown and the rhubarb is soft and bubbling, 25 to 30 minutes.
-If the topping is browning too much before the rhubarb is tender, cover the crisp with foil and continue to bake until the rhubarb is soft.
+Bake in a 375°F oven until the crisp topping is golden brown and the rhubarb is soft and bubbling, 25 to 35 minutes.

-Let cool for 5 minutes before serving with vanilla ice cream.
+Let cool for 5 minutes before serving with vanilla ice cream or whipped cream.

 Rhubarb crisp in baking dish next to two servings in bowls with ice cream